 When was the last time you saw a headline that read, “York IE Wins a New Customer?”
 Never, right?
 But if we went out and raised $5 million, we could get publications to write about us.

-The traditional venture capital model is fundamentally flawed.
-It’s built on the premise of maximizing returns for investors — not supporting the long-term success of the companies they invest in.
+Why?
+Because the traditional venture capital model is built on the premise of maximizing returns for investors — not supporting the long-term success of the companies they invest in.
 This leads to a focus on short-term gains and a pressure to exit investments quickly, rather than nurturing and supporting true growth in business.

 As a result, most venture-backed companies never generate the high returns that VCs promise to their investors — or even return the initial investment.
 This puts significant pressure on the companies that do succeed to generate outsized returns, so they can make up for the losses incurred by all the rest.